www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-08-10-Developing-Software-At-Gunpoint-Weak-Copy-Left-Versus-Pseudo-Permissive.md

 Nobody want's to reimplement their own archive file formats, just to be sure, that they exclusively possess the code and can control its binary distribution (just like you hopefully did not buy WinRAR).
+Buying a license for such code/program in order to use it as a dependency does also not seem to be worth it most of the time.

 In order for both parties to cooperate in a predictable manner a framework for the group work is being created, where licensing is our biggest concern.